 Look for your baby “tracking” your face with their eyes.
 This is an important stage of visual development and will lead to other, more advanced skills in focusing.
 Consider getting a baby gym – an ideal toy for this age group.
 Set up a little play area on the floor away from main traffic areas.
 Make sure it is still in a clearly visible place for you to keep an eye on your baby.

 Your baby may be a little more unsettled this week, prone to fits of crying and distress.
 It can be hard to settle babies of this age, who, because of their crying can easily become overtired and hard to soothe.
 You are likely to find their crying peaks in the mid-morning or in the late afternoons.

 When parents have experienced a few consecutive days of their baby being unsettled, they can become anxious just thinking about how to best deal with it.
-Make an appointment to see your early childhood nurse or go to a drop in clinic and get some advice.
+Make an appointment to see your early childhood nurse or go to a drop-in clinic and get some advice.
 Ask to be shown different holding positions, ways to pat and soothe and collect some tips sheets on the best ways to calm a fractious baby.
-Many early childhood health centres have DVD’s/videos on settling management and these can be useful as a learning tool.
+Many early childhood health centres have DVD’s and resources on settling management and these can be useful learning tools.

 Your days are still probably dictated by your baby’s demands, leaving you little time for much else.
 If you have always prided yourself on a clean and organised house, this may be a challenging time for you.
 There can seem to be no end to the list of jobs which need doing and each day seems much like a template of the ones that have gone before.
 As exciting as it is, young baby care can become very tedious and wearing.
 This is why it is so important to try to do something a little different every couple of days.